 Broad Research Interests

-I am a plant physiological ecologist interested in examining the physiological mechanisms underpinning ecological patterns and processes, particularly those arising in response to abiotic stresses.
+I am a Future Leader of African Independent Research (FLAIR) Fellow at the South African Environmental Observation Network.
+My research is in the field of plant physiological ecology and focuses on the physiological mechanisms underpinning ecological patterns and processes, particularly those arising in response to abiotic stresses.
 Broadly, I examine questions pertaining to the biophysical determinants of terrestrial plant functionality, productivity, abundance and geographical distributions at scales ranging from whole plants to entire ecosystems.

 Current Academic Pursuits